All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can TB-500 be injected directly into the tendon?

 In many countries, TB-500 is available for purchase as a research chemical.
-It is not approved by the FDA for human use.
+It isn't approved by the FDA for human use.
 Regulatory status varies by jurisdiction, and competitive athletes should be aware that TB-500 is on the World Anti-Doping Agency (WADA) prohibited list .
 See our TB-500 legal status guide for more details.

 Should I use TB-500 alone or combine it with BPC-157 for tendon repair?

 Both peptides have demonstrated tendon repair properties through different mechanisms.
-Many practitioners favor the combination for more comprehensive healing support.
+Many practitioners favor the combination for more thorough healing support.
 If budget or preference limits you to one peptide, TB-500 may be the better choice for injuries where poor blood supply is the primary barrier to healing, while BPC-157 may be preferred for injuries involving the tendon-bone interface.

 Can I use TB-500 after tendon surgery?